TimurSalakhetdinov/Applied-Statistical-Analysis/2. Python 2/final_report.md

 ![Distribution of Colors](distribution_of_colours.png)

-This count plot displays the distribution of colors among the bricks, with each color bar representing the frequency of that color.
+This count plot displays the distribution of colours among the bricks, with each color bar representing the frequency of that colour.
 This visualization helps identify the most common and rare colors in the dataset.

 ### 2. Distribution of Shapes